tejada7/Java-Certification/OCP_Java17.md

 ### Sequential vs Parallel vs Ordered vs Unordered streams
 - Sequential streams run on a single thread (N.B. they aren't necessarily ordered)
-- Some operations (intermediary specially) of parallel stream run on multiple threads to improve performance
+- Some operations (intermediary especially) of parallel stream run on multiple threads to improve performance
 - Encounter order dictates whether a stream is considered to be ordered or not, this is defined by source or intermediady operatios (depending on the collection implementation, if it's an array or list, then the strean will be orderedm whereas for a treeset, it'll be the contrary).
 The only way to order streams is by calling the `sort()` method